 Feedback loop between user and model

 We want to provide more feedback to the users, sharing insights on their progress, similar to what we did in this report.
-In the update that is released with this report, the progress graphs are added to the Statistics page for each user.
+In the update that will be released soon after this report, the progress graphs are added to a newly-created Visualizations page for each user.

 We also want to allow the users to provide feedback more directly.
-In the next phase of experiment, we plan to give the users more control over KAR³L’s settings, such as the recall target and topical preference.
+In our upcoming new phase of experimentation, we plan to give the users more control over KAR³L’s settings, such as the recall target and topical preference.

 We don’t go into the details of how our model works in this report.
 But we hope to release a document specifically for that purpose soon.
 Stay tuned! ↩